felixlopz/hubrise-test-task/content/apps/myorderbox/en/pushing-catalog.md

 Additionally, MyOrderBox relies on the following naming convention:

-- If the name of an option group starts with the word "Toppings", the option group is sent to HubRise as a unique `option_list` with the `name` field set to "Toppings".
-One HubRise `option` is created for every option value in MyOrderBox.
+- If the name of an option group starts with the word **Toppings**, the option group is sent to HubRise as an `option_list` with the `name` field set to "Toppings".
+One HubRise `option` is created for every option value in MyOrderBox which is not enabled by default.
+If the option group contains one or more option values enabled by default, these values are grouped together and sent to HubRise in a new `option_list`, whose name is "Ingredients".

 - Otherwise, the option group is sent as a separate `option_list` to HubRise.

-If a MyOrderBox option group is of the toppings type, its defaul option values are grouped together and sent to HubRise in a new `option_list`, whose name is "Ingredients".

 ### Deals